w3f/Grants-Program/data_platform_with_deep_indexed_data_and_staking_reports.md

 [P2P.org](http://P2P.org) is one of the biggest validators that is participate in more than 40 POS chains.
 That is why the need of data, monitoring, performance analysis are the core problems in decision making for us.
 We’ve started to develop our data function from using external platforms such as Dune but soon we found out that there is no such platform or platforms that could help with even the most common challenges according to data needs:

-- **data covering**: no Polkadot data and off-chain data about deFi protocols such as Chainlink on Moonriver;
+- **data covering**: no Polkadot data and off-chain data about deFi protocols such as Chainlink;
 - **absent of the streaming** doesn’t allow to receive the data close-to-real time which makes it unacceptable for pro-reactive tasks such as performance monitoring;
 - **threshold for entering analytics**: we have high skilled data analyst who can work with any data but for business people it is impossible to get answer about new metric very quick.